Definitions of all things M&A related

 Target company’s shareholders can buy the post-merger company’s stock at a discount.

-An employment contract that guarantees extensive benefits to the executive if the executives are made to leave the company.
+An employment contract that guarantees extensive benefits to executives if they are made to leave the company.
 This allows executives to remain in the company even after a merger.

 Target company repurchasing stock from the acquirer or a third party for a premium price to avoid the stock falling into the hands of the acquirer.